chanho-code/ORB-SLAM3forWindows/README.md

 ## Pangolin
 - Open cmake-gui and Make a 'build' directory in ORB-SLAM3forWindows/Thirdparty/Pangolin
 - Click Configure and select Visual Studio 14 2015 x64.
-- cmake error: could not find git for clone of ... : Disable BUILD_EXTERN_GLEW, LIBJPEG, LIBPNG and input value directly
+- cmake error: could not find git for clone of ... : Disable BUILD_EXTERN_GLEW, LIBJPEG, LIBPNG and input value directly (used GLEW only)
 - If window says Configuring Done, it's OK
 - Click Generate and open the resulting project in the build directory.
 - Change build type to Release.